Groestlcoin/lightning/doc/guides/Getting Started/getting-started/configuration.md

   If 'PORT' is not specified, the default port 9735 is used for mainnet (testnet: 19735, signet: 39735, regtest: 19846).
 If we can determine a public IP address from the resulting binding,
   the address is announced.

-  If the argument begins with 'autotor:' then it is followed by the IPv4 or IPv6 address of the Tor control port (default port 9051), and this will be used to configure a Tor hidden service for port 9735 in case of mainnet (bitcoin) network whereas other networks (testnet,
+  If the argument begins with 'autotor:' then it is followed by the IPv4 or IPv6 address of the Tor control port (default port 9051), and this will be used to configure a Tor hidden service for port 9735 in case of mainnet (groestlcoin) network whereas other networks (testnet,
   signet, regtest) will set the same default ports they use for non-Tor addresses (see above).
   The Tor hidden service will be configured to point to the first IPv4 or IPv6 address we bind to and is by default unique to your node's id.